An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Numerical Enforcement of Dynamics Matching

-with $|t_{ij}| \in[1/4, 1]$ and $a_i, b_i \in [-1/2, 1/2]$ with for the Levi-Cevita tensor $\epsilon_{ijk}$.
-From Eqs.~(\ref{Eq:Condition_1}) - (\ref{Eq:Condition_2}), we see that these additional conditions will make it ``harder" for the left-hand-sides to equal 0.
-Therefore, we increase the probability that we will run into instances of Eq. (\ref{eq:initialCond0}) not holding for a valid $\zeta^E$.
-We also let each $\alpha_i \in [0, 2\pi]$ and $t_{ii} = $ for all $i$ since they only reduce the correlations between the system and the environment and do not appear in Eqs. (\ref{Eq:Condition_1}) - (\ref{Eq:Condition_2}).
-When the Bloch vector of $\zeta^E$ has a magnitude greater than 1 in order for Eq. (\ref{Eq:equality}) to be true, we hold onto it for further processing.
+for the Levi--Cevita tensor $\epsilon_{ijk}$.
+From Eqs.~(\ref{Eq:Condition_1})--(\ref{Eq:Condition_2}) we see that these additional conditions will make it ``harder" for the left-hand sides to equal 0.
+Therefore, we increase the probability that we will run into instances of Eq.~(\ref{eq:initialCond0}) not holding for a valid $\zeta^E$.
+We only restrict $\alpha_i$ to be on the interval $ [0, 2\pi]$ and let $t_{ii} = 0$ for all $i$ since they do not appear in Eqs.~(\ref{Eq:Condition_1})--(\ref{Eq:Condition_2}).
+Since we would like to increase the correlation strength among other parameters $t_{ij}$ for when $i \neq j$, we must minimize $|t_{ii}|$ over each $i$.
+When the Bloch vector of $\zeta^E$ has a magnitude greater than 1 in order for Eq.~(\ref{Eq:equality}) to be true, we hold onto it for further processing.
 Otherwise, we throw it away since the condition already holds trivially.
-We retained 402 of the cases, which ranged in magnitudes, $|\vec{\zeta}|$, of slightly over 1 to over 20 in some cases.
+We retained 402 of the cases, which ranged in magnitudes, $|\vec{\zeta}|$, of slightly over 1 to more than 20 in some cases.

-The goal is to show if there exists a case where a general local unitary on the system cannot allow us to $U$-generate the system dynamics with a product state.
-In the cases where we can $U$-generate the system dynamics with a local unitary, we optimize the fidelity between the local state of the system before and after the unitary is applied.
-Throughout the optimization, we noticed that not only was it possible to always satisfy the dynamics matching condition in Eq. (\ref{Eq:equality}) with the application of a single local unitary on the system, we were able to do it with fidelity equal to 1 in most cases; meaning we simply rotated the local state of the system about its own Bloch vector to change only the nonlocal correlations between the system and environment.
+The goal is to determine whether there exists a case in which no local unitary acting on the system allows us to $U$-generate the system dynamics using a product state.
+Where such a unitary exists, we optimize the fidelity between the reduced system state before and after the unitary is applied.
+As shown in Fig.~\ref{Fig:Fidelity_vs_State}, we observe that not only is it always possible to satisfy the dynamics-matching condition in Eq.~(\ref{Eq:equality}) using a single local unitary, but in most cases this can be achieved with unit fidelity.
+Operationally, this corresponds to rotating the local system state about its own Bloch vector, thereby modifying only the nonlocal correlations between the system and environment while leaving the local state invariant.